shanawaraziz/Shanawar-Cypress-Computer-Database/README.md

 # HOW TO RUN:

-Run the project using following command:
+Run the project using following commands:
+`npm install`
 `npx cypress open`